sseno/VIPER-Movies/README.md

 - https://medium.com/cr8resume/viper-architecture-for-ios-project-with-simple-demo-example-7a07321dbd29

-Displays a list of genres at the first page.
-When tapping one of genre, displays a list of movies based on genre.
+Shows a list of genres at the first page.
+When tapping one of genre, shows a list of movies based on genre.
 After that, when tapping movie, navigate to the movie detail and show the content movie details including video trailers and user reviews.

 ## Features
 <li> Creating layout using Texture</li>